fbpx

 DAY SEVEN

-After a rooftop breakfast, you will make your way to the East Bank, taking a boat north down the Nile towards one of the largest open-air temple complexes in the world, Karnak.
+After breakfast, you will make your way to the East Bank, taking a boat north down the Nile towards one of the largest open-air temple complexes in the world, Karnak.

 As you arrive at the landing and walk past Karnak plaza, we should see the mighty first pylon silhouetted by the morning sun.
 The approach is through a small avenue of ram-headed sphinxes to what is known as the 1st Pylon.
 This is the beginning of a walk back in time starting with Nectanebo of the Late Period all the way back to the Middle Kingdom of Senusret I.